HellKat (2021) by Scott Jeffrey and Becca Hirani

 Review:

 Still, this quibble aside, the film manages far more to like elsewhere.
 The rest of the setup, focusing on her redemption and general rise from despair to make something of herself once again is a rather strongly accomplished aspect here.
-The fact that the boredom at the lack of action compensates for everything by giving us a wholly impressive set up as to what she’s setting out to accomplish, with the backstory involving her son and how she lost him to the self-destructive antics she took out on herself providing plenty of motivation to get us onto her side and understand what’s going on.
+The fact that the boredom at the lack of action compensates for everything by giving us a wholly impressive setup as to what she’s setting out to accomplish, with the backstory involving her son and how she lost him to the self-destructive antics she took out on herself providing plenty of motivation to get us onto her side and understand what’s going on.
 That it takes place in the guise of a martial arts tournament against a series of demons and various other monsters manages to tie everything together rather nicely.

 As well, the series of action and brawling that takes place here is a lot of fun and quite enjoyable.
-More of a series of quick-burst fights exploiting the supernatural powers and antics of their captors against the fighters, the choreography still manages enough to like in terms of the brutality dished out as even though it’s not nearly as graphic as it could’ve been the carnage is quite impressive and gets better as the film carries on.
+More of a series of quick-burst fights exploiting the supernatural powers and antics of their captors against the fighters, the choreography still manages enough to like in terms of the brutality dished out even though it’s not nearly as graphic as it could’ve been the carnage is quite impressive and gets better as the film carries on.
 As well, the brutality in the locker room depicting the various restoration treatments to repair the damage of the fights clever means is a lot of fun, and with the generally enjoyable make-up work on the creature designs which is all enough to hold this one up overall.

 Overview: ***.5/5